Travel Date, Day 52; Star Date September 2, 2018

 When I lowered the trailer onto the hitch the added weight in the truck (12 boxes of books and various altar boxes….) caused the bottom of my huge, heavy-duty hitch to literally hit the ground.

-At this point I stopped everything and took a deep breathe.
+At this point, I stopped everything and took a deep breath.

 Was I not supposed to be leaving?

 Were all these issues spirit’s way of telling me to leave the Airstream in Woodstock and fly to Santa Fe for my workshop?

 Here I was, all packed and ready to go, but I wasn’t willing to force something that wasn’t supposed to happen.

 If I was going to go, I would obviously need a new hitch.